piyush-98/piyush-98.github.io/_posts/2018-10-20-SKYHack-2018-Building-for-Disaster-Relief.md

 ### Disaster Education

 We took a gamified approach towards building the disaster education platform, the ideology was to build `narratives` out of preventive measures to be taken during a disasters, to take the players on a ride with paths they could choose for themselves.
 A choose your adventure for teaching people about disasters. `It's an Earthquake!
 What will you do?!
-Hide under the tabel or Sit on the Sofa?` (well, the PoC didn't quite end up as our imaginations, welp welp.)
+Hide under the table or Sit on the Sofa?` (well, the PoC didn't quite end up as our imaginations, welp welp.)

 The conceptual inspiration was taken from video games like `Life is Strange`, `Wolfs Among Us` and other choose your own adventure games.
 The idea was to build a narrative for a person to follow, allowing them to choose the course of the narrative, which was the event of a disaster happening, penalizing them with providing them the correct information and the consequences which could have led to loss of life and property.

+**For example,**
-For example, If you are stuck in an earthquake, Will you prefer to sit (and sip wine) on a sofa or hide under that hard wooden table.
-Yes, The Table.
+`If you are stuck in an earthquake, Will you prefer to sit (and sip wine) on a sofa or hide under that hard wooden table.
+Yes, The Table.`

 Building with this example, we decided to make our PoC as a questionnaire-sort-of experience asking questions and giving binary options to choose from, one leading to safety and the other leading to, well, `loss`.